gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Maddy muttered.
 She looked around wildly.
 The door they had come through was closed.
-*All* the doors were closed---there was no way out!
+*All* the doors were closed—there was no way out!

 "Quick!"
 she shouted to Sindy.